"If I sell my house, how much tax do I pay?" Many people think they know the answer.

 We generally do not recommend it.
 Anything you say to a CRA auditor can be used against you.
 Let a tax law professional handle your audit correspondence with the CRA or, at the very least, obtain a consultation.
 DIY audits often result in unnecessarily difficult and expensive tax litigation matters.

 Advotax Law has successfully represented a number of homeowners, real estate investors and builders who were reassessed after selling their properties.
-Contact our tax lawyer for a free no-obligation 20-minute phone consultation.
+Contact our tax lawyer for a free no-obligation 20-minutes assessment of your case.